 How long does it take to get a small business loan?

-Advantages of using an SBA preferred lender
+What are the advantages of using an SBA preferred lender?

 SBA preferred lenders have received special designation that allows them to make lending decisions locally (as opposed to submitting all paperwork to the SBA for their approval), thereby spending up the approval process.
 The vast majority of banks that offer SBA loans are SBA preferred lenders.